Zaechus/text-rts/README.md

 # TextRTS

-A text-based sci-fi themed real-time strategy game
+A text-based sci-fi themed real-time strategy game made with Rust, Bracket-lib, and Legion